How do you know if a graph is one-to-one?

 Let's go through the explanation to understand better.

 The one-to-one function is also called the injective function.
-It is the function wherein all the values from one set map to a unique value on the other set.
+It is the function wherein all the values from one set map to a unique value in the codomain set.

 Here is a test to find out if a graph is one-to-one or not.